 Kollas strategy for upgrades is to never make a mess and to follow consistent patterns during deployment such that upgrades from one environment to the next are simple to automate.

-Kolla Ansible implements a single command operation for upgrading an existing deployment.
+Kolla implements a one command operation for upgrading an existing deployment consisting of a set of containers and configuration data to a new deployment.

 Limitations and Recommendations